 † Explanation of BAC Ride Fee – This fee is not included in the Estimated Cost and is non-refundable once submitted.
 The Ride Fee for US and Canada is $50 and $100 for all other countries, both are per participant.

 OVERVIEW: The Piedmont region of Italy is surrounded by the Italian Alps and the French Maritime Alps.
 This tour travels from west to east with multi-night stays at every stop.
 Arrival day is Saturday, May 21, 2022 at Hotel Concord, Turin, Italy.
-There is a private bus transport from Turin to Saluzzo and at the end of the tour from Gavi to the Turin airport-Caselle Torinese for departure on Saturday, June 4, 2022.
+There is a private bus transport from Turin to Saluzzo and at the end of the tour from San Marzano Olivetp to the Turin airport-Caselle Torinese for departure on Friday, June 3, 2022.
 This is the third time this tour is offered by Tom and Julie.
 Each stop on this tour has a 2-day stay.
 The Hotel Schedule is posted in the Ride Leader Docs.
 We have avoided stays in larger towns in an effort to minimize cycling in heavy traffic.

 DESCRIPTION: On this tour you'll see vistas framed by snow-capped mountains, hilly vineyards and mostly smaller villages with vibrant local economies.
 The cuisine features local produce like hazelnuts, truffles, and Arborio rice used for risotto.
 As we venture east the region's wine changes from the famous Barolo red to the bubbly of Asti Spumanti and then to the crisp-dry white of Gavi.
 The tour begins with a free day in Turin and a morning guided tour.
 From the hotel you can walk to one of the many museums or stroll through the centro storico.
 Turin is a city of museums boasting a total of forty.
 The most famous is the Egyptian Museum which rivals the one in Cairo.
 Recently opened, the National Cinema Museum is housed in a spectacular former synagogue.
 For car buffs, there's the National Automobile Museum where you can trace the Ferrari's development.
 We bus from Turin to Saluzzo where we start cycling.
 There we stay at the former estate of the Marquis of Saluzzo.
 It's a short walk into town where we'll have the house special at a local trattoria.
 Leaving Saluzzo, you'll see a border of snow-capped Alps as you head toward our next destination, Fossano.
 The Palazzo Righini in Fossano is a designated 'Small Luxury Hotel'.
 Located in the centro storico, you'll step back in time as you stroll the medieval arcades that border Via Roma.
 En route to Barolo, the landscape of vineyards rolls out like a flying carpet.
 You may have to yield the road to a passing tractor on paved farm roads that cut through the vineyards.
 In Barolo we'll have a wine tasting in the hotel's cave, featuring one of the oldest wine producers in Barolo, the Brezza family.
 You need only gaze out the window to see the vineyard that surrounds the hotel.
 Then we visit our hosts Carlo and Paola in Cortemilia and dine at their award-winning restaurant.
-Heading north we stop at San Marzano Oliveto for the popular agriturismo experience before our last stop in Gavi.
-We stay just outside of Gavi at the Tenuta della Guardia.
-On your final night in Gavi, you can watch the moon rise over the neighboring hilltop village.
+Our last stop, heads north to San Marzano Oliveto where we stay for 3 nights at the agriturismo Le Due Cascine, run by Bartolo and his family and greeter Willy, the dog.

 LOGISTICS: Fly in and out of Turin-Caselle International airport (TRN).
 Arrival day is Saturday, May 21, 2022 at Hotel Concord, Turin, Italy.
 Hotel web site: hotelconcordtorino.com The closest train/bus station to the Hotel Concord is the Porta Nuova station.
 Our first official meeting is on Sunday, May 22 at 6:00 PM followed by a group dinner.
-At the end of the tour, we depart on Saturday, June 4, 2022 from Gavi at 8:00 AM for a 10:00 AM drop-off at the Turin-Caselle International airport.
-Bike boxes will be transferred from the hotel in Saluzzo to the last hotel in Gavi by the Leaders.
+At the end of the tour, we depart on Friday, June 3, 2022 from San Marzano Oliveto at 8:00 AM for a 10:00 AM drop-off at the Turin-Caselle International airport.
+Bike boxes will be transferred from the hotel in Saluzzo to the last hotel, Le Due Cascine, in San Marzano by the Leaders.

 TANDEM / E-BIKES / RENTALS: Tandems and e-bikes will be accepted on a case-by-case basis.
 Talk with the leaders about this.
-Rental bikes will be available through CycleEurope (cycleeurope.com).
-Details in the Welcome letter.
-Each rider will pay CycleEurope directly with a credit card.
+Rental bikes will be available through CicloModa..
+See Ride Leader Docs; Bike Rental Doc for details to reserve bikes.
+Each rider will pay CicloModa with a wire transfer.

 SINGLES: It is recommended that singles wanting to share a room try to find their own room mate.
 The Ride Leader will assist singles to find a room mate.
 When a single rider applies for the ride, you will be placed on the wait list and a room will be reserved for a limited time.
 Once a room mate is found, both riders are added to the tour.
 If a single rider cannot find a room mate, they may be added to the ride on a “space available” status.

 SOLOS: Space for 2 solo rooms with an estimated solo supplement of $ 554.
-Solo supplement payments, due January 15, 2022, should be made by check and sent to BAC.
+Solo supplement payments, due when the final payment is due March 23, 2022, should be made by check and sent to BAC.
 Checks should be made out to “BAC” with a notation of the tour name included on the check and mailed to: Bicycle Adventure Club, PO Box 23998, San Diego, CA 92193.

 WEATHER: The weather is typically cool in the AM & PM with some sunny hot days possible: average highs will be 69F, average lows will be 56F.
 May has an average of 4 days with rain but when it rains it will feel cold so plan to bring full rain gear.